Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 Increase your Intelligence, Wisdom, or Charisma by 1, to a maximum of 20.

 ###### Fey Magic
 Choone one level 1 spell from the Divination or Enchantment school of magic.
-You always have that and the *Misty Step* spell prepared.
+You always have that and the [:spell-lv2: Misty Step] spell prepared.
 You can cast each of these spells without expending a spell slot.
 Once you cast either of these spells in this way, you can't cast that spell in this way again until you finish a **:rest-long: Long Rest**.
 You can also cast these spells using spell slots you have of the appropriate level.
 The spells' spellcasting ability is the ability increased by this feat.

 ---